benludwig/benludwig.github.io/content/_design-work/guiding-digital-transformation.md

       <h2>The digital adaptation</h2>
     </div>
     <div>
-      <p>I experimented with everything from typography scales to full responsive layouts while finding a balance between brand expression and realistic implementation.
+      <p>Our team experimented with everything from typography scales to full responsive layouts while finding a balance between brand expression and realistic implementation.
 As refinement continued, the digital adaptation of the brand started to take shape.
 One of the biggest shifts from their previous design approach was a new way to think about layouts.</p>
       <p>When a platform has hundreds of pages and ever-shifting content, layouts will move and expand.
 To prevent those layouts from breaking we created a system of visually wrapped containers.
 We could then anticipate dynamic content outside of our control, programmatically test multiple layouts in different markets and measure the effectiveness of each container.</p>
     </div>
   </div>